DataDog/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
 To create a custom Agent check, two files have been created.
 Both have the same name but two different extension py (application code) and yaml (configuration of the application) :
--A Python file, containing the code that will run the application, located in /etc/dd-agent/checks.d -A Yaml file, containing the configuration of the application, located in /etc/dd-agent/conf.d
+-A Python file: personal_check.py, containing the code that will run the application, located in /etc/dd-agent/checks.d/ -A Yaml file: personal_check.yaml, containing the configuration of the application, located in /etc/dd-agent/conf.d/

 Here is the code for personal_check.py: from random import randint